Regression-Games/RegressionDocs/docs/studios/unity/tutorials/github_actions.md

 You can test that the license is configured properly by running this [GitHub Action](https://github.com/marketplace/actions/unity-activate) in your GitHub repository.

-### Add the QA Bot Workflow File to Your Project
+### Add the Workflow File to Your Project

-The QA Bot workflow file is a GitHub Action that will build your Unity project and start a test that will run a bot.
+The workflow file is a GitHub Action that will build your Unity project and start a test that will run a bot.
 From step 2 above, you should have a `.github/workflows` folder inside of your project/repository.
 Inside of this folder, create a new file called
 `qa-bot.yml` and paste the contents below.
 You can also download the file directly from [here](https://raw.githubusercontent.com/Regression-Games/RGUnitySample/main/.github/workflows/main.yml).